n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

   - An initial "Ra,Halant,ZWJ" sequence should not produce a "Reph", even where an initial "Ra,Halant" sequence without the zero-width joiner would otherwise produce a "Reph".

+The ZWJ and ZWNJ characters are, by definition, non-printing control characters and have the _Default_Ignorable_ property in the Unicode Character Database.
+In standard text-display scenarios, their function is to signal a request from the user to the shaping engine for some particular non-default behavior.
+As such, they are not rendered visually.

+> Note: Naturally, there are special circumstances where a user or
+> document might need to request that a ZWJ or ZWNJ be rendered
+> visually, such as when illustrating the OpenType shaping process, or
+> displaying Unicode tables.

+Because the ZWJ and ZWNJ are non-printing control characters, they can be ignored by any portion of a software text-handling stack not involved in the shaping operations that the ZWJ and ZWNJ are designed to interface with.
+For example, spell-checking or collation functions will typically ingore ZWJ and ZWNJ.

+Similarly, the ZWJ and ZWNJ should be ingored by the shaping engine when matching sequences of codepoints against the backtrack and lookahead sequences of a font's GSUB or GPOS lookups.

+For example:

+  - A lookup that substitutes an alternate version of a dependent-vowel (matra) glyph when it is preceded by "Ka,Halant,Tta" should still be applied if the dependent-vowel codepoint is preceded by "Ka,Halant,ZWJ,Tta" in the text run.

 The no-break space (NBSP) is primarily used to display those codepoints that are defined as non-spacing (marks, dependent vowels